gabrijob/DM_proj/README.md

     (Priority of T , (0,1))
 ```
 With this new RDD we can know if any given task event was of type _eviction_ or not.
 This is usefull to have a final number of total evictions and of total events for any priority.
 Finally we will reduce our set by priority key, which means that we will reduce the set to one single entry per priority, adding all this information together and computing the probability at the end.
-The command looks like this:
+Spark will conduct these operations with commands that looks like this:

 ```Python
 reduction = evictRate_byPriority.reduceByKey(lambda x, y: (x[0] + y[0], x[1]+y[1])).map(lambda x: (int(x[0]), (100*(x[1][0]/(x[1][0]+x[1][1])), x[1][0]+x[1][1])))